Khushi130404/SlackBot/README.md

 ## Setting Up Slack App

 - Create a new Slack app from Slack API.
-- Enable the Events API and set the request URL to your server (https://yourdomain.com/slack/events/).
+- Enable the Events API and set the request URL to your server.
 - Subscribe to events like message.channels or message.im.
 - Add the OAuth & Permissions scope chat:write and channels:history.
 - Install the app to your workspace and copy the bot token.

+## Usage

+- Mention the bot in a Slack channel to trigger a response.

+- Send direct messages to the bot for interactions.

+- Extend the bot’s functionality by adding custom event handlers in Django.